Why Manual Tuning Fails: A Better Way to Optimize Kubernetes Workloads

 Real-Time, Automated Resource Optimization

-The answer isn’t more dashboards or YAML tweaking—it’s real-time, automated optimization that adapts to your workloads’ needs.
+The answer isn’t more dashboards or config tuning—it’s automated continuous optimization that adapts in real time to your workloads’ ever-changing needs.

 That’s where Pepperdata comes in.